garystafford/fav-color-bff/README.md

 ## Run in Production

-To run the BFF component using Node, in Production, after deploying after deploying the contents of the `dist` directory, run the following commands from within the `dist` directory.
+After deploying the contents of the `dist` directory, run the following commands from within the `dist` directory.

-Using `NODE_ENV=production` means that only required npm packages in the `dependencies` section of the `package.json` will be installed, not npm packages in the `devDependencies` section.

-In addition, setting `NODE_ENV=production` means that the `production.json` will be used to source environment specific configuration.
-Note this file will need to be modified for your use; its values are specific to my AWS Production environment.

 ```bash
 NODE_ENV=production npm install
 node app.js
 ```

+Using `NODE_ENV=production` means that only required npm packages in the `dependencies` section of the `package.json` will be installed, not npm packages in the `devDependencies` section.

+In addition, setting `NODE_ENV=production` means that the `production.json` will be used to source environment specific configuration.
+Note this file will need to be modified for your use; its values are specific to my AWS Production environment.

+Remember, you can override the configuration using environment variables on the command-line, as shown above.

 ## Reference